 - Grades Pre-K through 6^h; 8:00 a.m.
 3:00 p.m.
 Students not in their homeroom at 8:05 a.m. are considered tardy. - At St. Mary's Catholic School, we work in partnership with parents to enable each child to develop as an independent learner.
 Various classes invite parent involvement or visitation on particular occasions. - The school doors are opened for students at 7:45 a.m.
-Students arriving prior to 7:30 a.m. must wait with their parents in the car lane until 7:45a.m. when students will be permitted to enter the building.
+Students arriving between 7:30 a.m. and 7:45 a.m. must wait with their parents in the car lane until 7:45a.m. when students will be permitted to enter the building.
 A staff member will be in the car lane to accompany students into the building. - Dismissal time is 3:00 p.m.
 Please check the school calendar and newsletters for early dismissal dates and other pertinent information. - Parents are to arrange for their child(ren) to arrive at school on time and be picked up at dismissal time. - Students not picked up by 3:15 p.m. will be sent immediately to the After School Care Program.
-Parents are charged the daily per child rate for using this program. - St. Mary's Catholic School offers a Morning Care and an After School Care Program.
+Parents are charged the daily per child rate for using this program.